-- Leonardo is an IoT/Big Data “solution” that has been marketed far too early by SAP.
+- Leonardo is an IoT/Big Data “solution” marketed far too early by SAP.

-- We evaluate the exaggerated claims of Leonardo and how SAP has attempted to blend SAP with IoT in the minds of customers.
+- We evaluate Leonardo’s exaggerated claims and how SAP has attempted to blend SAP with IoT in the minds of customers.

-Leonardo has so much hype around it that it requires a calm and unbiased analysis of what it is and the probability that SAP’s statements on Leonardo are true.
+SAP has created tremendous hype around Leonardo.
+An unbiased analysis is necessary of what it is and the probability that SAP’s statements on Leonardo are true.
+SAP states that Leonardo is enabled by HANA, and machine learning, and SAP Cloud Platform.
+Furthermore that Leonardo is a development platform and that connects product life cycle operations for track and trace.
+We lay out the criteria that one should use to evaluate an IoT solution and measure how SAP and Leonardo stack up.
 You will learn both SAP’s projections on Leonardo and our analysis of this by an entity with no association or financial bias.

 What is SAP Leonardo?